Brian Boquist

-Brian James Boquist (born October 20, 1958) is an Independent, formerly Republican, politician from Oregon; he currently serves in the Oregon Senate representing District 12.
-Previously, he was in the Oregon House of Representatives, representing District 23 in the mid-Willamette Valley from 2005 to 2009.
+Brian James Boquist (born October 20, 1958) is an American politician from Oregon.
+He served in the Oregon Senate representing District 12 from 2009 until 2025.
+A member of the Republican Party, he briefly defected to the Independent Party from 2021 until 2023.
+He previously served in the Oregon House of Representatives, representing District 23 in the mid-Willamette Valley, from 2005 to 2009.

-In Oregon, members of the Independent Party are not to be confused with non-affiliated voters.
-The Independent Party of Oregon is the largest minor party in the state.

 Early life and career

 Boquist was born and raised on a dairy farm in Tillamook, Oregon.
 He attained the rank of Eagle Scout in the Boy Scouts of America, graduated from Tillamook High School, and enlisted in the United States Army in 1975.
 He earned a Bachelor of Science degree from Western Oregon State College (now Western Oregon University) and an MBA from Oregon State University.

 Boquist is a former career special forces lieutenant colonel who served in branches of the United States Army.
 He is a director with International Charter Incorporated, an international services company that specializes in a variety of support operations for private organizations and the United States government.
 ICI has worked in Africa, Asia, the Middle East, and South America.
 Additionally, ICI was involved in pre-deployment training of armed services members during OEF and OIF from 2006 to 2012.
 Boquist is involved with several other business entities primarily in the agriculture and forestry industry.
 He served as Deputy Commander and Chief of Staff of the Joint Combined Special Operations Task Force in Iraq in 2003–2004, receiving the Bronze Star Medal and recommendation for promotion for his service.